Chapter 1 | Why Statistics?

 Announcements

-• Section Swap : post on bCourses to find someone to swap with.
+• Section Swap : post on bCourses your & swap buddy info (now open.)

 Agenda